animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 >
 > Buffy appreciation, quite honestly, was how I measured intelligence<!--, a pretty high standard. --> then.
 Wealth and higher education, though, also seemed to increase likelihood of Buffy fandom, but not so much as to exclude intelligence.
 It was a big surprise to me though to meet those people in the private school, and then more people in college, with an appreciation for my interests.
 It was literally surreal.
 >
-> I was so nervous with the first group, and regret missing more tiem with them on account of that social anxiety.
+> I was so nervous with the first group, and regret missing teh chance to bond more with them on account of my social anxiety.
 The second group didn't make sense to me, but I was surrounded, and there was no escape from the universe managing to actually socially integrate me with humans.
 >
 > From college to PhD, I didn't know Henry's favorite show was Buffy.
 >